dotnet/dotnet-docker/samples/complexapp/README.md

 You will see that tests are run while building the image.

 You may consider leaving the `ENTRYPOINT` line as-is (not commenting it out).
-It will enable you to re-run tests in the way demonstrated above, to enable you to save test logs to the host.
+It will enable you to re-run tests in the way demonstrated above, to enable you to save test logs to the host (in case your tests fail).

 ## Resources